Sinningia pusilla

 The Flower

 In this side view of the flower, note the spur projecting to the left from the base of the corolla (flower tube) past the upper lobe of the calyx.
-This is one of the features that distinguishes Sinningia pusilla from the other two miniature species, S. concinna and (especially) S. sp.
-"Rio das Pedras".
+This is one of the features that distinguishes Sinningia pusilla from two other miniature species, S. concinna and (especially) S. muscicola ("Rio das Pedras").

 A comparison table shows that and more differences.